tekgo/OkayArtist/readme.md

 More info about 'BECOME A GREAT ARTIST IN JUST 10 SECONDS' can be found at: https://bitbucket.org/runhello/ufo http://ludumdare.com/compo/ludum-dare-27/?action=preview&uid=4987 https://msm.runhello.com/p/987

+# Experimental Flags

+The following query parameters can be set as query parameters to enable or change functionality.
+In the format `?<param>=<value>&<otherParam>=<otherValue>`

+- **defaultSize**: will set the size of the canvas, defaults to 128.
+- **midi**: if set to any non-zero value will enable midi support, defaults to 0.
+- **gamepad**: if set to any non-zero value it will enable gamepad support, defaults to 0.

 # License

 > The contents of this repository are made available to you under the following license.